ayumi-cloud/sc-main/README.md

 9 (LTS)	| September, 2021	| September, 2023	| September, 2024
 10 | September, 2022 | March, 2024 | September, 2024

-> **We do not support Laravel 5.1 or 5.5 LTS, please update your plugin, theme and app codes and install the latest Summer CMS version.**
+> **We do not support Laravel 5.x or below, please update your plugin, theme and app codes and install the latest Summer CMS version.**

 #### Basic User Support

-- **Laravel 6.0 LTS** (we're currently using LTS versions, due to the community consensus).
+- **Laravel 6.0 LTS with php 7.4 ord 8.x** (we're currently using LTS versions, due to the community consensus).

 (*) Choose this option if you don't want to regularly upgrade your code.